Documentation Index

 Forget everything

-- Deletes all datasets owned by the current user.
+- Deletes all datasets the current user can delete.

 - Removes graph, vector, and relational data for those datasets.